chrislbs/janusgraph/janusgraph-docker/README.md

 Environment Variables
 ---------------------

+Setting these environment variables is optional; the default values should work in most cases.

 | VARIABLE                 | DESCRIPTION                                                             |
 |--------------------------|-------------------------------------------------------------------------|
 | `JANUS_CONFIG_FILE`      | The properties configuration file representing the graph                |